Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for Week 2 college football, NFL betting on Saturday

 New bet365 users can claim $300 in bonus bets with the bet365 bonus code CBSBET365, with a first wager of $5 or more on Saturday Week 2 college football

 The latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more, and the Week 2 college football schedule brings games throughout the day on Saturday.
-No. 11 Illinois travels to Duke at noon ET, while No. 16 Iowa State hosts Iowa.
-Later in the day, No. 20 Ole Miss heads to Kentucky (3:30 p.m.
-ET), and No. 18 Oklahoma faces No. 15 Michigan (7:30 p.m.
-ET) in the lone top-25 matchup of the week.
+No. 20 Ole Miss heads to Kentucky at 3:30 p.m.
+ET, while No. 18 Oklahoma faces No. 15 Michigan at 7:30 p.m.
+ET in the lone top-25 matchup of the week.
 The Week 1 NFL schedule continues with a full slate on Sunday.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code